As an Amazon Associate I earn from qualifying purchases.

 When it comes to sensory development, the benefits of music for babies are much more than just creating sounds for your child to listen to.

-They are able to feel the music and engage with a variety of musical props that add to the experience.
-Bells, tambourines, drums, triangles, and other easy-to-use musical instruments can be used to create a great musical experience for your child.
+They are able to feel the music and engage with a variety of musical toys and props that add to the experience.
+Bells, pianos, tambourines, drums, triangles, and other easy-to-use musical instruments can be used to create a great musical experience for your child.